 According to Slate, there are currently 52 people at Rikers who have confirmed cases and 96 more under observation.

-And the way the jail is set up, there's almost no way to stop the spread of this virus since people are housed in such close quarters and the jail is not equipped to be sterilized with sufficient regularity to fight an outbreak.
+There are 5,000 people incarcerated there, and the way the jail is set up, there's almost no way to stop the spread of this virus since people are housed in such close quarters and the jail is not equipped to be sterilized with sufficient regularity to fight an outbreak.

-Given a situation like that, you end up in a position where you can act, either by releasing people incarcerated for minor offenses or dumping millions into building new housing wings or something like that, or you can watch as prisoners die locked in cells.
+Given a situation like that, you end up in a position where you can act either by releasing people incarcerated for minor offenses or dumping millions into building new housing wings or something like that, or you can watch as prisoners die locked in cells.

 You can tell yourself that they're in prison and they matter less, but if you do, you're a piece of shit.